t-w/s7cli/README.txt

       - Export all source code module(s) from a program

   exportProgramStructure
       - Exports the block calling structure into a DIF-File (experimental, not tested!!!)

   compileStation
-      - Compiles station hardware and connections (experimental, don't use it!!!)
+      - Compiles station hardware and connections (experimental, don't use it!)

   downloadSystemData
       - Downloads "System data" to the PLC